HAL Light Utility Helicopter: Design

-The HAL Light Utility Helicopter (LUH) is a 3-tonne class highly agile new generation light helicopter.
-According to HAL, it possesses a cruise speed of 235 km/h, maximum speed of 260 km/h, service ceiling of up to 6.5 km, a range of 350 km with maximum take-off weight of 3.12 tonne and an empty weight of 1.91 tonne.
-The LUH will be capable of accommodating a maximum of two pilots and six passengers, all of which shall be seated on crash-worthy seats; externally, it is capable of carrying cargoes of up to 1 tonne under-slung.
-LUH with glass cockpit will be able to undertake various missions, including emergency medical services (EMS), troop transport, utility, search and rescue (S&R), VVIP, aerial reconnaissance and surveillance missions.
+The HAL Light Utility Helicopter (LUH) is an agile three-tonne light helicopter.
+It possesses a cruise speed of 235 km/h, maximum speed of 260 km/h, service ceiling of up to 6.5 km, a range of 350 km with maximum take-off weight of 3.12 tonne and an empty weight of 1.91 tonne.
+The LUH will be capable of accommodating a maximum of two pilots and six passengers, all of which shall be seated on crash-worthy seats; externally, it is capable of carrying cargoes of up to one tonne under-slung.
+It will be able to undertake various roles, including emergency medical services (EMS), troop transport, utility, search and rescue (S&R), VVIP, aerial reconnaissance and surveillance missions.

-LUH is powered by a single 750 KW rated Shakti-1U turboshaft engine derived from Safran Ardiden, co-developed by HAL and Turbomeca.
-It supports dual channel Full Authority Digital Engine Control (FADEC) system along with backup fuel control system.
+The LUH is powered by a single 750 KW rated Shakti-1U turboshaft engine derived from Safran Ardiden, co-developed by HAL and Turbomeca.
+This engine supports dual channel Full Authority Digital Engine Control (FADEC) system along with backup fuel control system.
+The gearbox was developed by Microtec company located in Hyderabad, while the ring gear is built by Shanti Gears and transmission by HAL.
+An alternative engine, the HTSE-1200, which features a greater degree of indigenous content, is under development with the aim of replacing the Shakti-1U engines.

 The helicopter will be equipped with a glass cockpit featuring a Smart Cockpit Display System (SCDS) along with a skid-based landing gear arrangement.
-LUH is the only helicopter in the 3 ton class to have foldable rotors.
-HAL also has HTSE-1200 under development to replace Shakti-1U engines with an indigenous solution.
+LUH is the only helicopter in the 3 ton category to have foldable rotors.
+The LUH is equipped with a state-of-the-art HUMS (Health & Usage Monitoring System).

-LUH is equipped with Smart Cockpit Display System (Glass Cockpit), state-of-the-art HUMS (Health & Usage Monitoring System).
-The gearbox was developed by Microtec company located in Hyderabad, while the ring gear is built by Shanti Gears and transmission by HAL.
 Avionics hardware is supplied by Chennai-based Data patterns and HAL worked on the software.
 With supplies from many other Indian companies, HAL plans to take the indigenous content to over 60 percent.
 The LUH is intended to be compatible with Generation 3 (GEN III) night vision goggles technology developed by the Netro Optronics division of MKU.
 The LUH also features a flight control system or autopilot software from Safran Electronics.
-The software, which has two parts including for basic stabilisation, is presently undergoing final certification.
+The software, which has two parts including for basic stabilization, is presently undergoing final certification.